JuliusNixi/CROSS/Configs/README.md

-This folder contains the server and client configuration files.
+This folder contains the server and client configurations files.
+These files must have ".properties" extension.